berriertim/loan-originator-dashboard-lwc/README.md

+// Sample code for illustrative purposes only — not full production implementation

 # 🏡 Loan Originator Dashboard - Custom Salesforce Lightning Home Page

 This project showcases a custom Salesforce Lightning Home Page designed for a residential mortgage brokerage to help loan originators stay focused, motivated, and productive.